Assistant Professor of Statistics

 Goias: Tocantins, Bahia, Minas Gerais, Mato Grosso, Mato Grosso do Sul and Distrito Federal

-Methods perform well overall except in Amazon regions which are less well connected with their neighbors
+Model proposed performs well overall except northern states.
+These are regions in the Amazon which are less connected with their neighbors

 Performance measures forecasts 4-weeks ahead